ejeschke/ginga/doc/dev_manual/plots.rst

 Plots
 +++++

+.. note:: Ginga's graph plotting features are new, and the API should be
+          considered somewhat experimental.
+In the future, some elements of ``PlotAide`` might be merged into existing components of the viewer or action bindings classes.

 Ginga has some basic facilities for graphing interactive XY line plots.
 Ginga plots may be useful in cases where good interactive performance in a line plot is desirable (e.g. plotting an XY line repeatedly at speed),